-C. THESIS, REPORT, AND TECHNICAL WRITING TRACKS
+C. THESIS, REPORT, AND TECHNICAL WRITING TRACKS [Jump back to TOC]

 Students seeking an M.S. degree in the Wyant College of Optical Sciences may attain their M.S. by completing research toward a thesis or report, or by completing a coursework-only (Technical Writing) track.
 Degree requirements differ depending on whether the student is completing a Thesis, a Master's Report, or the Technical Writing option.
 All options require an oral exam to conclude the M.S. degree.